PurrNet/PurrDocs/systems-and-modules/instance-handler.md

 # Instance Handler

+In many games you'll have managers or systems (like a GameManager, ScoreManager, etc.) that need to be accessed from all sorts of places in your code.
+Without a clean way to find these instances, you end up with messy singleton patterns, static references, or FindObjectOfType calls scattered everywhere.
+The Instance Handler gives you a simple, centralized way to register and retrieve any instance from anywhere.

 The Instance Handler allows you to easily get access the [Network Manager](network-manager/) from anywhere, even non [Network Identity ](network-identity/)or [Network Behaviour ](network-identity/networkbehaviour.md)scripts:

 <pre class="language-csharp"><code class="lang-csharp"><strong>var nm = InstanceHandler.NetworkManager;